commerce-agent/cap/docs/specification.md

 **Summary**

 This document specifies the Commerce Agent Protocol (CAP).
 CAP defines a set of standardized e-commerce capabilities for AI agents, **profiled as a specialized application of the [Agent2Agent (A2A) Protocol][A2A-SPEC]**.
-By leveraging A2A's core framework for agent discovery (via Agent Cards), task management, and secure communication, CAP enables personal AI agents (Client Agents in A2A terms) to interact with compliant merchants (Remote Agents in A2A terms) for the *core purchase flow* (search → cart → checkout).
+By leveraging A2A's core framework for agent discovery (via AgentCards), task management, and secure communication, CAP enables personal AI agents (Client Agents in A2A terms) to interact with compliant merchants (Remote Agents in A2A terms) for the *core purchase flow* (discovery → comparison → cart → checkout → order status).
 This approach fosters interoperability and allows merchants to expose commerce functions as well-defined A2A tasks within the broader A2A ecosystem.

 ## 1. Introduction
-The Commerce Agent Protocol (CAP) provides a standardized interface for personal AI agents to discover merchants and perform e-commerce operations, fostering an open and interoperable ecosystem for AI-driven commerce.
+The Commerce Agent Protocol (CAP) provides a standardized interface for personal AI agents to discover merchants and perform e-commerce operations, fostering an open and interoperable ecosystem for AI-enabled commerce.
 To achieve this, CAP leverages the [Agent2Agent (A2A) Protocol][A2A-SPEC] for fundamental agent communication; while initial drafts focus on request-reply operations for core tasks, future versions aim to support more fluid agent interactions.
 This CAP specification therefore focuses on defining the following e-commerce-specific aspects:

+-   Broad merchant and product discovery capabilities, leveraging existing Web infrastructure.
--   A clear set of **standardized e-commerce operations** (e.g., product search, cart management).
+-   A clear set of **standardized e-commerce operations** (e.g., product search, product details, cart management).
+-   Privacy-aware personalization and consent for usage of data in commerce context.
 -   The **data structures** required for requests and responses related to these operations.
 -   Conventions for merchants to **declare their CAP capabilities**.
 -   Guidelines for AI agents to **identify and invoke specific CAP operations**.